-- 7.7.6 The CAB shall use the criteria in Table 3 to make a decision on whether a fishery may or may not be data-deficient with respect to one or more PI. - 7.7.6.1 A PI may contain both data-deficient and non-data-deficient scoring elements. - 7.7.6.2 The CAB shall use the criteria in Table 3 to make a decision on whether a particular scoring element may or may not be data-deficient. - 7.7.6.3 The criteria in Table 3 shall be applied to all known scoring elements in P1 and P2. - 7.7.6.4 Uncertainties in the stock definition or stock assessment models shall not be used as a rationale for using Annex PF in cases where some form of indicators and reference points are available for the fishery. - 7.7.6.5 If the decision is taken that a fishery is data-deficient with respect to one or more PI, the team may use Annex PF to score it. - 7.7.6.6 If a PI contains both data-deficient and non-data-deficient scoring elements, the CAB shall: - a.
+- 7.7.6 The CAB shall use the criteria in Table 3 to make a decision on whether a fishery may or may not be data-deficient with respect to one or more PI. - 7.7.6.1 A PI may contain both data-deficient and non-data-deficient scoring elements. - 7.7.6.2 The CAB shall use the criteria in Table 3 to make a decision on whether a particular scoring element may or may not be data-deficient. - 7.7.6.3 The criteria in Table 3 shall be applied to all known scoring elements in P1 and P2. ■ - 7.7.6.4 Uncertainties in the stock definition or stock assessment models shall not be used as a rationale for using Annex PF in cases where some form of indicators and reference points are available for the fishery. - 7.7.6.5 If the decision is taken that a fishery is data-deficient with respect to one or more PI, the team may use Annex PF to score it. - 7.7.6.6 If a PI contains both data-deficient and non-data-deficient scoring elements, the CAB shall: - a.
 Use Annex PF to assess data-deficient scoring elements - b.
 Score non-data-deficient scoring elements using the tree announced in the assessment.

-Table 3.
-Criteria for triggering the 1150 of the RRF Iable э.
-Gillena 101 unggennig uie use or the
+Table 3: Criteria for triggering the use of the RBF

-Performance Indicator Criteria Consideration Notes 1.1.1 Stock status Stock status reference points are available, derived either from analytical stock Yes Use default PISGs within Annex SA for this PI assessment or using empirical approaches No Use Annex PF (RBF) for this PI 2.1.1 Primary species outcome & Stock status reference points are available, derived either from analytical stock assessment or using empirical Yes Use default PISGs within Annex SA for this PI 2.2.1 Secondary species outcome approaches No Use Annex PF (RBF) for this PI 2.3.1 ETP species Can the impact of the fishery in assessment on ETP species be Yes Use default PISGs within Annex SA for this PI outcome (where there are no national requirements for protection and rebuilding) analytically determined?
-No Use Annex PF (RBF) for this PI 2.4.1 Habitats outcome Are both of the following applicable: 1 Information on habitats encountered is available Yes Use default PISGs within Annex SA for this PI 2 Information of impact of fishery on habitats encountered is available No Use Annex PF (RBF) for this PI 2.5.1 Ecosystem outcome Is information available to support an analysis of the Yes Use default PISGs within Annex SA for this PI impact of the fishery on the ecosystem?
+Performance Indicator Criteria Consideration Notes 1.1.1 Stock status Stock status reference points are available, derived either from analytical stock assessment or using empirical approaches Yes Use default PISGs within Annex SA for this PI No Use Annex PF (RBF) for this PI 2.1.1 Primary species outcome & Stock status reference points are available, derived either from analytical stock assessment or using empirical Yes Use default PISGs within Annex SA for this PI 2.2.1 Secondary species outcome pecies Use Annex PF (RBF) for this PI 2.3.1 ETP species Can the impact of the fishery in assessment on ETP species be Yes Use default PISGs within Annex SA for this PI outcome (where there are no national requirements for protection and rebuilding) are no nal rements for ction and Use Annex PF (RBF) for this PI 2.4.1 Habitats outcome Are both of the following applicable: 1 Information on habitats encountered is available Yes Use default PISGs within Annex SA for this PI 2 Information of impact of fishery on habitats encountered is available No Use Annex PF (RBF) for this PI 2.5.1 Ecosystem outcome Is information available to support an analysis of the Yes Use default PISGs within Annex SA for this PI impact of the fishery on the ecosystem?
 No Use Annex PF(RBF) for this PI